-Based in Jackson, Philip now heads his own firm, which he established in 2002.
-The Philip W. Thomas Law Firm primarily focuses on representing people in cases involving legal malpractice, breach of trust, nursing home and assisted living abuse, breach of contract and other types of complex disputes.
+Based in Jackson, Philip heads his own firm, which he established in 2002.
+The Philip W. Thomas Law Firm primarily focuses on representing people in cases involving commercial disputes, legal malpractice, breach of trust, assisted living abuse, and personal injury.

 A graduate of the University of Mississippi School of Law, Philip has earned the attention and respect of Mississippi’s legal community.
 He was named Mississippi Volunteer Lawyer of the Year by the president of the Mississippi Bar Association.
 The Jackson Young Lawyers Association recognized him as the pro bono lawyer of the year.